paulsheldrake/drab/README.md

 DRupal Aggregation Bundles (DRAB)
 ====

 Drupal provides a system to automatically aggregate CSS and JS files.
 This is handy if you have a small site with a few CSS or JS files to be combined.
-IF you are working on a larger site with aggregation turned on, this means you are getting CSS/JS for sections of the site that a person may never see.
+If you are working on a larger site with aggregation turned on, this means you are getting CSS/JS for sections of the site that a person may never see.

 What this module allows us to do is create a "bundle" off CSS/JS files in the theme .info file and have that bundle applied only to certian paths.